jonasrosland/cv/content/home/about.md

 ### Senior solutions engineer, Dell EMC (formerly EMC Corporation)
 #### Stockholm, Sweden - 2010-2013

-Part of the presales team known as vSpecialists, made sure EMC wins wherever there was a VMware deal on the table.
-Enablement of EMC employees and partners were a major priority.
+Part of the presales team known as vSpecialists, made sure EMC won wherever there was a VMware deal on the table.
+Enablement of EMC employees and partners were major priorities.
 From 2012 a part of the Software-Defined Specialists, focused on cloud management and new application development methods.

 Led parts of social media campaigns that resulted in EMC Sweden being in the top charts of social media enabled companies in the Nordics.
 Speaker at numerous events such as EMC Forum, VMware Forum, VMworld, PuppetCamp and other regional events throughout Europe.